 At the end of each month, I recognize other websites for sending traffic to Consumerism Commentary during the last thirty days.
 This was another record month for Consumerism Commentary in terms of visitors, and I hope many of you were convinced to subscribe and return.
 Here is a list of websites, excluding search engines, RSS readers, and social media websites, that sent the most traffic to Consumerism Commentary over the past month.
-I’ve also included a number to show each site’s movement on the list since April.

 - MSN MoneyCentral new